I’m a Colorado local with insights into the absolute best things to do in Colorado!

 Colorado National Monument

-Colorado National Monument is in Fruita, right next to Grand Junction on the western slope of the Rockies.
-You can drive Rim Rock Drive to take in the views and watch for bighorn sheep and eagles in the area.
+The National Monument is in Fruita, right next to Grand Junction on the western slope of the Colorado Rockies.
+You can drive Rim Rock Drive to take in the natural beauty and watch for bighorn sheep and eagles in the area.

 Staunton State Park

-Staunton State Park is about a 45-minute drive from downtown Denver, but it feels like a whole other world.
-Hiking trails take you by streams and through meadows through the foothills.
+Staunton State Park is about a 45-minute drive from the Mile High City, but it feels like a whole other world.
+It’s home to some of the best hikes near Denver.
+Trails take you by streams and through meadows through the foothills.
 You can also go fishing in several of the ponds at the park.